Cadillac Escalade Rent in Dubai

 Once upon a time, back in the late 1990s, General Motors slapped a Cadillac grille on a GMC Yukon—and the rest is history.
 The Cadillac Escalade Rent in Dubai will mark the model’s fifth generation and this new one is head and shoulders above the original in terms of luxury, style, and technology.
 Borrowing elements from the Escala concept car from 2016, the new Escalade offers visual panache worthy of its price tag.
 Two engines are offered—a familiar 6.2-liter V-8 and a new turbo-diesel inline-six—both hooked up to a 10-speed automatic transmission.
 Inside, a series of clever curved OLED displays takes the Escalade’s dashboard to the digital realm, serving as the gauge cluster and infotainment display in one slick assembly.

-The 2021 Escalade has undergone a thorough redesign, complete with a new independent rear suspension, savvier interior technology, prettier styling, and a new optional diesel-powered engine
+The Cadillac Escalade Rent in Dubai has undergone a thorough redesign, complete with a new independent rear suspension, savvier interior technology, prettier styling, and a new optional diesel-powered engine

 To truly deck out the Escalade in its best features, go for the Premium Luxury Platinum trim.
 It adds semi-aniline leather, 16-way power-adjustable front seats with massage, soft-close doors, and an AKG audio system with 36 speakers.
 It also comes standard with a self-parking feature, a head-up display, and adaptive cruise control.